netme/tornado-management-command/article.rst

 Sometimes, then the project starts to grow, it becomes necessary to provide utilities which are utilizing the existing project's libraries, but for some reasons should be started from the terminal or like a cron job.
-For this case Tornado provides a library called `tornado.options`.
-This library helps to provide additional configuration parameters for the projects via configuration file or via command line arguments.
+Tornado provides a library called `tornado.options` which helps to provide additional configuration parameters for the projects via settings file or via command line arguments.

 ::